codeintegrity-ai/mutahunter/README.md

 1. **AI-Driven Mutation Testing:** Mutahunter leverages advanced LLM models to inject context-aware faults into your codebase rather than blindly mutating the code.
 This allows the mutants to closely resemble real bugs.
 2. **Language Agnostic:** Mutahunter supports various programming languages and can be extended to work with any language that provides a coverage report in **Cobertura** XML format, **Jacoco** XML format, and **lcov** format.
+3. **Diff-Based Mutation Testing:** Mutahunter can run mutation testing specifically on modified files and lines based on the latest commit or pull request changes.
+This feature optimizes the mutation testing process by focusing on recent changes.
-3. **Enhanced Mutation Coverage Report (experimental):** Mutahunter provides detailed mutation coverage reports, highlighting the effectiveness of your test suite and identifying potential weaknesses.
+4. **Enhanced Mutation Coverage Report (WIP):** Mutahunter provides detailed mutation coverage reports, highlighting the effectiveness of your test suite and identifying potential weaknesses.

 **Afraid of sending code to OpenAI or Anthropic?
 No problem, we support self-hosted versions as well.** 🔒

 ## Installation and Usage